upperm0on/hostel_manager/API_CONFIG.md

 - 🔧 **Maintainable** - No more hunting for hardcoded URLs
 - 📝 **Documented** - Clear list of all available endpoints
 - 🌐 **Environment Agnostic** - Same code works everywhere
+- 🔄 **Proxy Compatible** - Works with reverse proxies and load balancers

 ## Production Deployment
 1. Deploy your frontend to any domain
 2. Ensure your backend API is available at the same domain
 3. That's it!
 No configuration needed
-2. Build your React app: `npm run build`
+4. Build your React app: `npm run build`
-3. Deploy the built files to your hosting service
+5. Deploy the built files to your hosting service

 ## Example URLs by Environment
 ```javascript